 I hear you.
 We have plenty of news curation apps on Android and we don't need yet another one.
 But despite the countless options, there's still room for an app that does its job well, looks good at it, and doesn't try to reinvent the wheel with algorithms and predictions that inevitably fall short of their promise.

 Source might be this app.
 Coming from Jacob Klinker of Klinker Apps, the same guy who brought us the Talon Twitter client, the Blur launcher, and EvolveSMS, Source already has a reputation to live up to.
+It's out in beta, an extremely early beta if you ask me, and you can join in to try it out and give your feedback to Jacob right away.
 Read More

 It's a good day to be an NVIDIA SHIELD owner.
 Valve's Android ports of PC shooter classics Portal and Half-Life 2 just dropped in the Play Store for $10 a pop.
 They're only for the SHIELD (even other devices with the Tegra 4 chipset aren't invited to the party), which is a bit of a mixed blessing - these games really require a full controller to play.

 Valve teased an Android release for the 2007 classic Portal way back in March, but we only heard about the Half-Life 2 port last week (via crowbar).
+Since both of these games run on an older version of Valve's Source engine, it makes sense that it didn't take long to get HL2 up and running once Portal was finished.
 Read More

 Portal was released nearly seven years ago as part of the Valve Orange Box, which also included a few other games.
 Seven years is an eternity on the internet, but the excitement was still palpable when Nvidia announced it was working on a version of Portal for the Shield.
 Now here we are just a weeks later and the game is about to hit the Play Store.
-The questions we have to ask are...
+The questions we have to ask are... has Nvidia done the original game justice, and how does Portal hold up after so long?
 Read More

 After announcing KitKat and the Nexus 5 earlier today, and releasing the Android 4.4 SDK, tools, and other related goodies, Google has moved on to the next important step - source code.
 As announced on the Android Building forum, Android 4.4 is now trickling in, bit by bit, into the AOSP repos.
 If all goes well, we can expect it to complete within several hours.